tmpfs/prism/README.md

 Note that when you assign to `style` in JSX declarations it may be an array or object but by the time `style` reaches your component render function it is guaranteed to be an array.

-#### styleFlexRow

-`Boolean`

-Indicates whether the layout direction is horizontal or vertical, can be used by child components to determine the edge for intermediate space.

 ## Bugs

 Some third-party components break the idiom of `style` being an array or object and enforce object only.
 There is currently no easy way to flatten the `style` array to an object for these component implementations.
 The best solution for now is to ask the author to fix the `propType`, otherwise just fork it and fix it.